 Sleuth vs. minware

-Sleuth’s first-gen metrics rely on existing data fields (PR cycle time, deployment count, etc.) They will get in you in the right ballpark, but are:
+Sleuth’s first-gen platform relies on existing data fields (PR cycle time, deployment count, etc.) They will get you in the right ballpark, but are:

 Lagging, unactionable